NeilMaude/CarND-PID-Control-Project/README.md

 ## Compiling on Windows
 The `CMakeLists.txt` file has been modified to allow compiling on a Windows platform, using Visual Studio 2017 (thanks to the Udacity Forums and Slack channel members for suggestions as to how to modify these settings).
 Note that the paths hardcoded for the includes on Windows do not appear to have any effect and the IDE refuses to accept the path to uWS and dependencies as correct, but the project compiles fine...

+## Ubuntu
-(Why not Ubuntu?
-The simulator now requires OpenGL3, which is ahead of the capabilites of the VMware environment used for previous simulator projects e.g. Behavioural Cloning - so getting the code to compile on Windows was less hassle than getting the simulator to work on Ubuntu.)
+Why does the solution run slowly on Ubuntu?
+The simulator now requires OpenGL3, which is ahead of the capabilites of the VMware environment used for previous simulator projects e.g. Behavioural Cloning.
+Setting up on Windows (using vcpkg) ends up with uWebSockets v14 and the grading process requires v13.
+It's much each easier to get a working setup on Ubuntu, but then there is the issue of OpenGL3 support required by the latest Udacity simulator version - running software emulation, within VMWare, instead of hardware graphics in the host O/S is painfully slow (even on an i7), hence slowing down the throttle setting.

+Note: launch settings for the simulator:
+`LIBGL_ALWAYS_SOFTWARE=1 ./term2_sim.x86_64`

 ---

 ## Dependencies